skyfox69/jsapi/README.md

 end
 ```

 The one and only positional argument specifies the mandatory name of the callback.
-A nested
+The nested
-`operation` directive maps an expression to an operation.
-See the OpenAPI specification for
+`operation` directives maps expressions to operations.
-further information.

 If a callback is associated with multiple operations, it can be specified once by an
 `api_callback` directive, for example: